MissHoney

 Hmm.
 I gotta say.
 I don't think it's true.
 I don't think men get treated more harshly.
 In fact, I personally know of three male teachers who have gone on to marry former students.
 Whether relations were happening while the student was a minor, I can't say for sure.
 But they were accepted by the school communities and allowed to stay in their positions.
 One is now the head of a terribly prestigious independent school, the school that he met his wife at in fact.
 His wife is in her 30s (she was in my graduating class from high school) now so the shock factor isn't there but I know I kept looking at my colleagues with a "seriously?
 NO ONE is mentioning this??" look.
 But the idea of an older man/younger woman seems far less scandalous than a older woman/younger man.
 And, age of consent in many states means a high schooler could technically consent to sex.
 Statutory rape laws often make it illegal because of an age gap.
 Before you assume I'm justifying the behavior, know that I'm not.
 Even if a teacher truly truly thought they were in love with a student, the power dynamic means there's an inherent imbalance.
 A teacher should have the mental faculties to realize that just isn't good, right, or what we signed up for when we became teachers.
 And the ethics of the job mean you just DON'T do that.
 And, I mean, ew.
 The ick factor is super icky.
 I'm not terribly knowledgable about what the specific medical definition of a pedophile is...like if a 22 year old teacher has sex with an 18 year old...but it's just not right because of the teacher/student relationship.
 Heck, I even get weirded out when I hear a professor married a former student, who is most likely of age.
 I happen to think there is an honor and privilege and responsibility of being a teacher that rules out lusty stuff.
 BUT, I think if you truly think about the public reaction, the country seems to love a good young (often kind of cute) female teacher doing something gross with a teenage boy.
 If you look back at the news, female teachers having sex with male students get sensationalized attention on sites like CNN.
 Starting with Mary Kay Latourneau in 1995 and the parade of gross just continued from there.
 It is ALL over the national news when a woman does it.
 Male teachers, like the guys in California who were busted for molestation of very young children and many of them, also make big news.
 But the interviews and made for TV movies are more likely, I think, to be about some 25 year old blonde lady.

-Do the kids ever reveal embarrassing things about their parents?Sorry for the delay!
+Do the kids treat you with the same amount of respect as other authority figures at school?Sorry for the delay!
 End of year nuttiness....
 There's a whole lot of -it depends- I'm going to give you, so I apologize in advance.
 Not every independent school requires or expects an MA/MS in education or even in your field.
 Some do.
 Some expect a major/concentration in that field.
 Some don't.
 The two independent schools I've worked at expected the vast majority of teachers to have at least a Masters and usually also prior teaching experience, preferably at an independent school.
 That, I know, creates the whole "How do I get the job to get the experience I need to get the job" mess.
 There are so, so many awesome schools out there though.
 I think folks thinking independent school think of the top 2-3 schools in any given city.
 Be broad in your search and you might find a smaller one with more open hiring practices.
 Competition can be a bear at some super elite schools.
 The MA vs EdM is interesting.
 If you get the MA you might have a great knowledge base but minimal exposure to how to get a 13 year old to care about the Inca.
 If you get the EdM you will have lots of opportunities to understand kids but if you are nervous about your expertise, you typically don't have to take many courses in your area.
 I happened to do my undergrad in history so I felt pretty good about being a historian...mind you, my degree was in American history and I taught non-western world history.
 But I know about how to study history.
 Most elite private schools smile more on a field area advanced degree, which I think is a bit misguided.
 I've taught with some really weird PhDs.
 I know I lost out on an interview because of my EdM because the teacher later told me she wished she'd hired me for the high school when I began working at the middle school but didn't interview me because of my degree field (I, by the way, only ever want to teach middle school...those kids are a hoot).
 Just know that many independent schools have rules they break, exceptions they make, and it might never make sense.
 I did a dual Masters/certification process.
 The classes towards certification were, at my Ivy League program, not impressive.
 My teacher skills came from my student teaching as I was luckily placed (by total chance) with an incredible teacher with a similar teaching style to me.
 So, sorry, I don't have the magic bullet here.
 But I'd say if you want to teach at an independent school, don't sweat certification.
 Either do an MA program at a school with a respected Ed program and try to take classes in tandem or vice versa.
 Do the EdM program and take as many classes in the social sciences as you can.
 Summer classes, whatever.
 I took my full course load and then added an extra class each semester in history/social studies because I was so excited about the course offerings.
 Your job is to help kids be good at social studies.
 If you think your skills in that discipline are sharp enough, focus on being a great teacher.
 You'll learn about the age your interested in teaching and methods and practices that may make you awesome.
 But great teachers know their stuff.
 So you can't go in with great lesson plans and then not know what you're talking about.
 Good luck--> I love that you want to teach!
 Don't let a confusing path stop you.

 Brinksmanship!
 I like it!
 Let me start by saying I despise letter grades.
 Blech.
 What does an A mean in a world of totally different schools, teachers, whatever, grade inflation, parents threatening to sue, kids feeling like they should apply to 23 colleges?
 I can tell you: not much.
 I took all my classes in college for Pass/Fail.
 Yup, that was me.
 It was my one moment of revolutionary zeal in a very quiet life.
 BUT, I got written narratives by professors (or, you know, TAs) that were far more revealing, I think than a simple letter grade.
 Specific papers were mentioned, skills I had honed or needed to hone, contributions I made in discussions and one claim of "insubordination".
 I sought out a school to teach at, then, that allowed for narratives since I think they do a much better job of telling a student's story.
 That school also felt like it was obligated to still assign letter grades to kids at the semesters, so I've done those too.
 I'm not a total hippie.
 So what then to do with the kid on the brink?
 Unless you are a teacher that just straight up calculates an average, you are going to deal with this.
 The 89.9.
 The 64.5.
 It's totally subjective for many teachers.
 But that doesn't mean it is unfair.
 All of my projects and work include rubrics, standards the kids must meet.
 So they are accumulating wisdom about what it takes to be successful in my class (and I think as a human being) as the year progresses.
 When I sit down to do the semester grades, I look at the scores of all of those things.
 I look at whether they consistently turn in work.
 I think about what is going on at home (I am not going to fail a kid who doesn't turn in homework AND I know mom is battling cancer, if that makes sense).
 And then I come up with a letter.
 And often, kids are stuck in between.
 My logic for the bump up or down includes some of the following: 1.
 Effort.
 If the kid was coasting and getting As on tests but unprepared daily and not trying to engage, I'd go lower.
 If a kid was killing themselves to do well and was SO close to a B but not quite there, I'd bump them up to motivate them.
 You want to figure out if the individual kid is going to be inspired by needing to bring it OR in being rewarded for trying really hard to bring it.
 2. Trajectory.
 If a kid had struggled all semester and really seems to be making progress, I consider the second half of the scores more heavily than the first half.
 Some kids have to adjust to a new teacher or new grade and find their groove.
 And, change over time matters.
 It really does.
 3. Class participation/attitude.
 If a kid is a turd during group projects or is rude and dismissive, that factors negatively into the grade (and I make sure all my students are aware of that from day 1).
 I like the wiggle room of classroom demeanor/civitas/whatever.
 A kid who struggles a bit with writing but is just awesome in discussions, a wonderful cooperative partner, helps classmates should be rewarded for that as those are skills society needs.
 The nice thing about my school is that I can then go into more detail about what I'm seeing in my room and why that grade makes sense.
 I also choose my language carefully.
 A kid never "gets" a C in my class.
 Or an A. They earn it.